CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

     ![](../Images/l4t5p4.png)

     > **Note:** In some cases, newly created indexes may not be available right away.
-Refreshing the browser usually helps, but if you're still experiencing the issue where it can't find the index you may need to wait until the index is recognized.
+Refreshing the browser usually helps, but if you're still experiencing the issue where it can't find the index, you may need to wait until the index is recognized.

 1. After the index has been added and the chat session has restarted, resubmit the prompt `Where can I stay in New York?`